-9.57 The GMCA will also approve its 2020/21 Transport Levy payable by the Greater Manchester Districts in February 2020.
-Oldham's Transport Levy is expected to initially increase by a value of £0.048m based on revised population estimates.
-It will then reduce by £7.263m due to a change in legislation in regard to GM Mayoral functions as detailed in paragraph 9.58 below.
+9.57 The GMCA also approved its 2020/21 Transport Levy payable by the Greater Manchester Districts on 14 February 2020.
+Oldham's Transport Levy initially increased by a value of £0.048m based on revised population estimates.
+It then reduces by £7.263m due to a change in legislation in regard to GM Mayoral functions as detailed in paragraph 9.58 below.
 This results in an overall change to the estimates of £7.215m.
 In addition, the levy in 2019/20 was reduced by a one-off amount of £0.418m and its restoration to the base budget was anticipated in the original forecasts which cumulatively produce a net reduction of £6.797m to the 2020/21 Transport Levy.